 If we are to believe what the Bible clearly states, we must believe that from his very beginning Satan has sinned and is evil.
 Usually, when people are first confronted with these plain biblical references, their immediate response is: “How could Satan be evil from his very beginning?
 Wouldn’t that mean God created him that way?”
 Yes, God created him that way.
 I don’t see that conflicting with the nature of God, as some might feel.
 I have heard the argument that God would never have created something that was evil.

 My reply to that is another question: If God creates a being he knows is going to become evil anyhow, isn’t that the same as creating something that was evil in the first place?
 It’s no less thinkable that God would create one who would become evil than just to create an evil being to begin with.
 However, we offer God’s own words in Isaiah 54: 16 where he declares, “I have created the destroyer to destroy.”
-We know that Satan was a destroyer (John 10: 10).
 I understand from this reference in Isaiah 54 that Satan is a created being with a definite purpose for which he was created.
 I believe that purpose is stated in the opening words of Isaiah 54: 16: “I have created the blacksmith (the devil?) who blows on the fire of coals and who produces a weapon for its purpose; . . . “

 An Ancient Man